MeRT: A Personalized Treatment for the Lingering After-effects of Traumatic Brain Injury and Concussions

 MeRT is Precisely Tailored to Your Unique Brain Patterns and TBI Symptoms

-Traumatic brain injury is often called a “silent epidemic” because they’re far more common than most people think and can cause significant impact if not treated.
+Traumatic brain injury is often called a “silent epidemic” because it’s far more common than most people think and can have a significant impact if not treated.
 Yet, treating TBI can be complex, as each individual experiences unique symptoms.

-That’s why MeRT is such a breakthrough in TBI treatment: We tailor MeRT protocols to each patient’s unique brain.
+That’s why we tailor MeRT protocols to each patient’s unique brain.
 We begin with a comprehensive analysis of your brainwave patterns to determine where they are out of sync.
 We then plan a tailored treatment program using magnetic waves to stimulate those specifically targeted areas of the brain.

 MeRT is painless and completely non-invasive.
 We use no drugs or anesthesia, and you are fully conscious throughout the treatment.
 With MeRT, we can address your specific TBI symptoms and help relieve them.